Fucu99/Scroll-Blocker/README.md

 4. **Enable Developer Mode:** Toggle the **Developer mode** switch in the top right corner.
 5. **Load the Extension:** Click the **Load unpacked** button in the top left corner.
 6. **Select the folder:** Choose the extracted folder containing the `manifest.json` file.

 ---

-## Customization ⚙️

-Click on the extension icon in your Chrome toolbar to open the Control Center.
-From there, you can track your statistics, change the punishment type (Instant Close vs. Random Wikipedia Redirect), customize the audio URL, and configure your daily schedule.

----